AU-COBRA/ConCert/embedding/README.md

 that proof.
 * [examples/](examples/) contains examples of smart contract
-verification: verification of ``Acorn`` list functions, integration with the execution framework.
+verification: verification of ``Acorn`` list functions, and integration with the blockchain execution framework.

 * [examples/Demo.v](examples/Demo.v) contains a demonstration
 using our framework to write definitions using the deep embedding, convert them